Councilmember Yolanda Avila, District 4

 Get to Know Yolanda

-Yolanda Avila’s family has lived in Colorado Springs since 1958.
+Yolanda Avila’s family has lived in Colorado Springs since 1958 and in Southeast Colorado Springs on and off since 1967.
 Yolanda started in kindergarten at Fort Carson and graduated from Colorado College in 1985 with a BA in International Political Economy.
 In 1990 Yolanda began work as a criminal defense investigator in Orange County, CA. She also worked as a field supervisor and mentor to the local university students.
 In 1998, Yolanda was diagnosed with Retinitis Pigmentosa, a degenerative eye disease that has a prognosis of blindness.
 Avila retired in 2011, she returned to Colorado Springs to be near her mother.